annStein/ballistic-cli/README.md

 |x-max | Computes the maximum traveled distance.|
 |help | Returns all commands and explanations |

+Please note: args must be entered separated by spaces.
+To write the compute results to files add _--to-file_.

 Please note: Args must be separated by spaces.
 To write the compute results to files add _--to-file_.

+## Error Information

+This CLI has user friendly error messages.
+Whenever you want to debug the app, the actual errors are written in a logfile
+(computerwoman.log).